-What must be done to the wheelhead before the potter begins to throw clay?
+What must be done to the wheelhead before someone begins to throw clay?

-- A. Turn the wheelhead off
+- A. Grease the wheelhead

-- B. Wet the wheelhead with water
+- B. Turn the wheelhead off

-- C. Make sure the wheelhead is dry
+- C. Wet the wheelhead with water

-- \D. Secure the clay on the wheelhead
+- D. Secure the clay on the wheelhead

 What are two techniques you can use when glazing?